cscheid/cscheid.net/courses/spr15/cs444/lectures/week3.md

     x = divWithText("X");
     mainDiv.appendChild(x);

+Sometimes, the appearance of an element is controlled by its *attributes* (the things inside the opening tag; in `<div id="foo"/>`, the attribute `id` has value `foo`:

     function textAt(text, x, y) {
         var node = divWithText(text);
         node.setAttribute("style", "position:absolute; left: " + x + "px; top: " + y + "px;");
         return node;
     }

+With this, we can place text at specific positions on the screen:

     mainDiv.appendChild(textAt("hi", 20, 30));
     for (i=0; i<360; i+=30) {
         mainDiv.appendChild(textAt(